guotong1988/guotong1988.github.io/research/_posts/autonomous-learning.md

 #### 2.1 Common Conversation Module

-To develop this module, we refer to these works: \cite{ref12}
+To develop this module, we refer to ChatGPT \cite{ref12}.

 #### 2.2 Intent Recognition Module